 - If posting by traditional mail, confirm the count of media enclosed, including the number of files

-- Description of submission contents (for example: bespoke product, internal data, full COE image)
+- Description of submission contents (for example: bespoke product, internal data, software functionality and purpose)

 - Any other relevant information (such as frequency of updates)

-If you think McAfee has incorrectly classified your software as a Potentially Unwanted Program (PUP) such as spyware, complete the McAfee Detection Dispute Submission Form.
+If you think McAfee has incorrectly classified your software as a PUP (for example Adware or Spyware) complete the McAfee Detection Dispute Submission Form.
 For further details see https://secure.mcafee.com/apps/mcafee-labs/dispute-form.aspx.

-NOTE: This procedure is intended for software developers and software producers and not to be confused with procedures for submitting other detections.
+NOTE: This procedure is intended for software developers and software producers and not to be confused with procedures for submitting other false detections or interoperability issues.